valsdav/ECAL_Weights_MC/PileupMC/README.md

 ```

 ## Mass production on Condor
-To production weights data for each crystal HTCondor jobs can be used.
+To production weights data for each crystal we can use HTCondor jobs.
 The script **preparare_wegithsGen_condor.py**
 prepares a single condor job for each crystal.
-Each job generates data for different pileups, calculates weights and produced a single final file.
+Each job generates data for different pileups and different amplitudes,  calculates weights and produced a single final file.
 A *DOF* (Degree Of Freedom) file is used to get the parameters for each crystal of ECAL.

 ```
-python preparare_wegithsGen_condor.py --dof filename --outpudir dirname --signal-amplitude 10.0 --nevents 2000
+python preparare_wegithsGen_condor.py --dof filename --outpudir dirname --signal-amplitudes (list) --pu (list) --nevents 2000 [-st strip list]
 ```
+The *--signal-amplitudes (-s)* option accepts a list of amplitudes, whereas the *--pu (-p)* option a list of PU values.
+The optional option *--strips (-st)* can be used to filter the wanted strips ids.

 Several files are prepared since condor clusters can contain only 20k jobs each.

 To start the submission: